Can You Freeze Masa for Tamales

 Masa Harina Flour

-This is a type of instant corn flour that is rehydrated by mixing with water and a little salt and is used to make corn tortillas and other corn-based antojitos.
+This is instant corn flour rehydrated with water and a little salt, used to make corn tortillas and other corn-based antojitos.

 Ziploc bag filled with leftover tamale masa dough ready to be frozen.